-This section outlines plants with novel traits (PNTs) that are likely to be grown commercially within the next two of years.
-Information on these particular products is publicly available, while PNTs likely to be grown commercially at a later date are typically considered confidential business information.
+PNTs likely to be grown commercially at a later date are typically considered confidential business information.
 In Canada, companies may start to consult with crop specific value chains several years prior to commercialization of new biotech crops.
-However, until they have a clear path to commercialization, it is often not publicized.
-PNTs approved in Canada are posted in the Canadian Food Inspection Agency's (CFIA) PNT database; however, these varieties are not necessarily intended for commercial production.
-Hence, not all recently approved varieties are discussed in this report.
+However, until they have a clear path to commercialization, it is often not publicized

+This section instead outlines PNTs that have been approved for unconfined release and/or human food consumption.
+PNTs approved in Canada are posted in the CFIA PNT database; however, these varieties are not necessarily intended for commercial production.